Egypt aims to end late-night shopping to save energy

 “Workers at the shops are happy with the decision because we will be able to leave early,” said Ibrahim Eid, an employee at a shoe shop.
 “Now we go home very late and transport is scarce.”

-Shortly before 10 p.m. in Cairo’s working-class neighborhood of Shubra this week, streets were packed with shoppers bargaining with vendors.
+Shortly before 10 p.m. in Cairo’s working-class neighbourhood of Shubra this week, streets were packed with shoppers bargaining with vendors.

 As other north African cities go quiet after 10 p.m., much of Cairo comes to life with the din of car horns, the cries of street hawkers and music blaring from Nile pleasure boats.